Wednesday, January 30, 2013

 The IRS argued that an easement that does not relate to a specific piece of property (a “floating easement”) is not eligible for a deduction under § 170(h) because it violates the perpetuity requirements.
 The Tax Court agreed, holding that the easement failed to satisfy the requirement that a tax-deductible conservation easement be a “use restriction granted in perpetuity.”
 See IRC § 170(h)(2)(C); Treas.
 Reg. § 1.170A-14(b)(2).
 “To conclude otherwise,” explained the court, “would permit petitioners a deduction for agreeing not to develop the golf course when the golf course can be developed by substituting [other property for] the property subject to the conservation easement.”

-The court found it immaterial that the land trust has to approve the substitutions, explaining:
+The Tax Court found it immaterial that the land trust has to approve the substitutions, explaining:

 There is nothing in the Code, the regulations, or the legislative history to suggest that section 170(h)(2)(C) is to be read to require that the interest in property donated be a restriction on the use of the real property granted in perpetuity unless the parties agree otherwise.
 The requirements of section 170(h) apply even if taxpayers and qualified organizations wish to agree otherwise.